-2:1 compression.
+2:1 compression

 The relationship between the quantity of data that can be stored with compression as compared to the quantity of data that can be stored without compression.
-In 2:1 compression, twice as much data can be stored with compression as can be stored without compression.
+In 2:1 compression, two and a half times as much data can be stored with compression as can be stored without compression.